Why there aren’t enough female science professionals in Bangladesh

 Many female students successfully complete honours and masters in science related subjects but do not get into professions related to their degrees.
 Here is why

-Farzana Zarin Maria, a geology graduate from the University of Dhaka, had won the Dean's Award for her extraordinary result.
+Farzana Zarin Maria, a geology graduate from the University of Dhaka, had won the Dean's Award for extraordinary academic achievement.
 However, her good grades were not sufficient for fulfilling her dream of pursuing a career in geology.

 Now, Farzana works in a bank.
 When asked why she chose a career unrelated to her degree, she replied, "I think not even one percent of geology graduates get to work in the scientific field," she said, adding, "I had to start earning quickly and support my family."